boonwj/testtesttest/.github/ISSUE_TEMPLATE/product-backlog-item.md

 ---
 name: Product Backlog Item
-about: Consolidate and track product backlog items with this
+about: Consolidate and track tasks assocated with a product backlog
 title: ''
 labels: pbi
 assignees: ''